 More smartphones and faster data transfers mean that people expect faster responses.
-24 hours might feel like a month because other businesses will be handling queries in milliseconds.
+24 hours might feel like a month because other businesses will be answering queries in milliseconds.
 Answers need to be available any time, anywhere.
 And you need to be right the first time.
-So combining human and chatbot interactions seamlessly represents the best solution.
+Combining human and chatbot interactions seamlessly represents the best solution.

 Your Customer Service Department in Five Years

 It’s clear a drastic change is happening in the customer service industry.
-In five years from now, companies will rely, at least in part, on a chatbot with smart conversational flows and it will likely answer questions on websites and chat apps too.
+Five years from now, companies will rely, at least in part, on a chatbot with smart conversational flows that will likely answer questions on websites and chat apps too.

-So, let's imagine your department five years from now.
-You’ve got the perfect service team waiting to jump in at a moment’s notice to deal with more complex issues, while the bot takes care of everything else.
+Let's imagine your department five years from now.
+You’ve got a great service team waiting to jump in at a moment’s notice to deal with more complex issues, while the bot takes care of everything else.
 But your customers are not just on your website.
-They’re engaging via WhatsApp, Twitter, and Facebook; the list is endless.
+They’re engaging via WhatsApp, Instagram, and Facebook; the list is endless.
 How can you manage this more efficiently?

-It’s perfectly possible to have a team to work on your social media monitoring, another on emails and ticketing, another handling calls, and so on.
+It’s perfectly possible to have a team managing social media monitoring, another on emails and ticketing, another handling calls, and so on.
 But how do you keep those teams aligned?
-How do you connect customer journeys from your call centre to Facebook or Twitter?
-And does each of your team members know the customer by name – as they will expect you to?
-It’s what makes a company look organised, professional and reliable, compared to one that seems chaotic and makes a customer explain themselves five times to each new department they come across.
+How do you connect customer journeys from your call center to Instagram or Facebook?
+And do each of your team members know the customer by name – as they will expect you to?
+It’s what makes a company look professional and reliable, compared to one that seems chaotic and makes a customer explain themselves five times to each new department they come across.

 With these challenges in mind, CM.com has developed the Mobile Service Cloud.
 The Mobile Service Cloud offers all channels, products, and features you need to provide superior customer experience, reduce pressure on your customer care team, and even improve business results.